m-cain/mnemo/memory-bank/activeContext.md

    - Two-column card layout (3-column on larger screens)
    - Item details card with organized information sections
    - Quantity and location card with adjustment controls
-   - Confirm dialog for quantity adjustments
+   - Confirm dialog for quantity adjustments with improved validation
    - Consistent error and empty states

 3. CreateItemForm: